 - Set the Caller ID for Transfers

 - Adding an Agent Whisper

 Where to find your SAS number

 Within SAS Flex, go to your User icon in the upper right-hand corner and click Settings.

 On the main Settings page, scroll down to the Telephony section and select Numbers.

 Listed on this page will be your leased SAS number(s), as well as some quick reference details, such as if a recording is attached and the Alias you may have given your number.

 You have total configurable control over any numbers you have through SAS.
 You can do things like turn recordings off or on, and add or remove upfront greetings, change the music that is played while your callers are waiting for an operator, and more.

 To configure your number, you can either click directly on the phone number, or click the 3-dot menu icon on the right-hand side and select Edit.
-This will take you to the configuration screen.
+This will take you to the main configuration screen.

 Choosing an Alias